Tyrrrz/YoutubeDownloader/Readme.md

 ⚠️ **Project status: maintenance mode**.
 [What does it mean?](https://github.com/Tyrrrz/.github/blob/master/docs/project-status.md)

 **YoutubeDownloader** is an application that lets you download videos from YouTube.
-You can copy-paste URL of any video, playlist or channel and download it directly to a format of your choice.
+You can copy-paste URL of any video and download it directly to a format of your choice in the selected quality.
-It also supports searching by keywords, which is helpful if you want to quickly look up and download videos.
+It also supports downloading videos from playlists, channels, or search results.

-✨ This application uses [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) under the hood to interact with YouTube.
+✨ This application uses [**YoutubeExplode**](https://github.com/Tyrrrz/YoutubeExplode) under the hood to interact with YouTube.

 💬 **If you want to chat, join my [Discord server](https://discord.gg/2SUWKFnHSm)**.